Green (eco-friendly) website hosting

 The truth is, our insatiable desire for everything digital and our business requirements to be visible online does come at a cost.
 The millions of servers and data centres around the world all use energy which is fuelling our dependency on fossil fuels and increasing manufacturing in ways never seen before.
 In short, having a website and a social media pages is contributing to global warming.

 You cannot control much of where the energy used to produce your products and services come from – you can, however, choose green website hosting.
-We offer this eco-friendly hosting service to both South African and international clients.
+We offer this eco-friendly website hosting service to both South African and international clients.

 The website hosting industry is producing more environmental pollution than the airline industry – let that one sink in.
 The biggest reason to go green!